What size should a CV photo be?

 Why a Bad CV Photo Hurts Your Application

 Your hiring manager sees your photo before reading a single word, and recruiters spend only a few seconds scanning a CV.
 A weak image works against you before your experience gets a chance.
-Common mistakes to avoid:

 - Low-quality images that look pixelated or blurry